Politics of Finland: Integration to the West

-In 1982, Mauno Koivisto was elected president, promising to reduce the president's power and increase the prime minister's powers.
+In 1982, Mauno Koivisto was elected president to succeed Kekkonen, promising to reduce the powers of the president and increase those of the prime minister.

 The convergence of Finland and the European Community began in the autumn of 1989 with the decision to join the European Economic Area (EEA).

 Following a positive vote in Parliament, Finland's application for EC membership was submitted on 18 March 1992, and membership negotiations began on 1 February 1993 at the same time as with Sweden and Austria.

 Finland joined the European Union in 1995.
 In 2002, the euro replaced the markka as Finland's official currency.

+After almost 30 years of close partnership with NATO, Finland joined the Alliance on 4 April 2023.
+Finland's partnership with NATO was historically based on its policy of military non-alignment, which changed following Russia's full-scale invasion of Ukraine in February 2022.
+On 1 March 2024, Alexander Stubb, a staunch supporter of NATO, was sworn in as Finland's new president.